Burtis–Kimball House Hotel/Burtis Opera House: Burtis–Kimball House Hotel

-This view of Iowa Street (ca. 1872-95) looking south toward the Mississippi River shows the first Burtis House hotel after the building was sold to the Crescent Macaroni and Cracker Company.
+This view of Iowa Street (ca. 1872–95) looking south toward the Mississippi River shows the first Burtis House hotel after the building was sold to the Crescent Macaroni and Cracker Company.
 This building was destroyed by fire in 1915 and a new factory constructed on the same site.
 In the background and to the left is the 1872 Government Bridge, which was replaced in 1895.

 The first phase of hotel construction in Davenport lasted from 1836, when the city was founded, until just before the Civil War.
 Most of these hotels were small and were located near the Mississippi River to take advantage of the passengers disembarking from the riverboats.
 The second phase marked the arrival of the railroad when the first bridge to cross the Mississippi was opened between Rock Island, Illinois and Davenport in 1856.
 Two years later J.J.
 Burtis, who had operated the LeClaire House in Davenport, opened his own hotel.
 It had an entrance on the mainline of the Chicago, Rock Island and Pacific Railroad.
 The hotel rose to prominence in 1861 when Iowa Governor Samuel Kirkwood made the hotel his Civil War headquarters as the telegraph lines did not extend any further west.

 A new railroad bridge replaced the original one in 1872, and Burtis built a new hotel along the new mainline of the railroad at Fourth and Perry Streets in 1874.
 The block was already the site of the Burtis Opera House.
 The new hotel featured its own train platform as well as telephone, telegraph, and an elevator.
 In 1880 the name of the hotel was changed to the Kimball House and it was advertised as the "largest and best hotel in Iowa."
 After 1900 the Kimball House was eclipsed by the third phase of hotel building in the city that included the Hotel Davenport, the Hotel Blackhawk, and the Hotel Mississippi.

 The hotel was transformed into an apartment building and renamed the Perry Apartments.
-Future US President Ronald Reagan lived in the building when he worked for radio station WOC from 1932–1933.
+Future US President Ronald Reagan lived in the building when he worked for radio station WOC from 1932 to 1933.
 In 1939 the building was heavily damaged by fire.
 Bill Vale was paid $5,000 to tear it down, and then bought the property for $25,000.
 He put in bout $12,000 in repairs, and renamed the building the Vale Apartments.
 As time went on the building started to decline.
 While attempts were made to save it, the building had become structurally unsafe and was torn down in 1993.